 The Educational Service Provider will exercise discretion over whether or not to suspend or expel a student.
 In exercising that discretion for a suspension of more than ten (10) days or expulsion, there is a rebuttable presumption that a suspension or expulsion is not justified unless the Board can demonstrate that it considered each of the factors listed above.
-For a suspension of ten (10) days or fewer, there is no rebuttable presumption, but the Educational Service Provider will still consider the factors.
+For a suspension of ten (10) days or fewer, there is no rebuttable presumption, but the Educational Service Provider will still consider these factors in making the determination.